devopsdays/devopsdays-web/content/events/2020-toronto/welcome.md

 </br>

-DevOpsDays Toronto is back for its sevth year.
+DevOpsDays Toronto is back for its seventh year.
 We'll be announcing the dates and venue soon as well as opening the CFP.</br>

 <div class = "row">
   <div class = "col-md-2">